How to get to Santiago de Compostela?

 To water these delicacies do not forget to try some of the wines with denomination of origin of the land or its most famous beer: Estrella Galicia.
 To top it off, there is nothing better than an orujo or a coffee liqueur to accompany a piece of Tarta de Santiago.

 Where to eat?

 With an almost unlimited gastronomic offer, choosing where to eat can become a real odyssey.
-Therefore, to make your task easier, we have listed below our personal recommendations where you can enjoy the best quality at the best price:
+Therefore, to make your task easier, we have collected below our personal recommendations where you can enjoy the best quality at the best price:

-If you fancy a taste of Galician seafood, there are two restaurants that stand out above the average: El SextoII (Rúa da Raíña, 23) and Xantares (Rúa do Franco, 40).
-Another good option is to go to the market, there you can buy whatever you want and for a small price any of the adjacent restaurants will cook it for you.
+If you want to try Galician seafood, check this two restaurants: El Sexto II (Rúa da Raíña, 23) and Xantares (Rúa do Franco, 40).
+Another good option is to go to the food market.
+There you can buy whatever you want and for a reasonable price any of the adjacent restaurants will cook it for you.